Why is this important?

 Coram Children's Legal Centre provides free legal advice and sometimes representation to children and parents on family, child and education law.
 The Centre has lots of useful factsheets on their website.
 The Centre also has a specialist helpline for migrant children, their families and advisers.

-The Law Centres Federation can provide addresses of local law centres.
+The Law Centres Network can provide addresses of local law centres.

 Children's Law Centre (Northern Ireland)